naumanali929/nomz_portfolio/_posts/2020-10-12-Nauman-Ali-resume.markdown

 - Deployed Observium an open source network management and monitoring solution

 - Implemented a thorough Remote Server accessing solution where techs only have access to the VMs when required with complete auditing, 2FA and the ability to connect with various required accounts without disclosing credentials with the tech engineers.

-- Managing amazon webservices based backup archiving solutions using EC2, S3, Glacier and Storage gateway.
+- Managing amazon web services based backup archiving solutions using EC2, S3, Glacier and Storage gateway integration with independent backup solutions and Veaam Backup and Replication.

 - Implemented 2FA among all critical applications and remote access servers.